symfony-cmf/symfony-cmf-docs/bundles/menu/menu_documents.rst

 :doc:`publish workflow documentation <../core/publish_workflow>`.

 .. versionadded:: 1.1
     The ``MenuContentVoter`` was added in CmfMenuBundle 1.1.

-This voter decides that a menu node is not published if the content it is pointing to is not published.
+The ``MenuContentVoter`` decides that a menu node is not published if the content it is pointing to is not published.

 .. _`Creating Menus: The Basics`: https://github.com/KnpLabs/KnpMenu/blob/1.1.x/doc/01-Basic-Menus.markdown